dellaboemia/RepResearch_Course_Project_2/Code/NOAA_Storm.md

     + CSV - the name of the csv file
     + df  - the name of thd data frame that contains the data

-  * Response: This function will load the file into a data frame and return it to the calling script
+  * Response: This function will load the storm data file into a data frame and return it to the calling script

 ```r
 loadData <- function(url, dir, zip, csv, df) {